DISCOMFORT

 This cushion provides no comfort to anyone and if discarded onto the floor, or unnoticed directly references the treatment of many individuals who become dislocated from society leading to a lack of identity.

-During the exhibition, i continued to visit the space to see where ‘Dislocate’ was and the reaction of people who were sat nearby to it.
+During the exhibition, i continued to visit the space to see where ‘Discomfort’ was and the reaction of people who were sat nearby to it.
 I had some amazing conversations about it and the context of it in relation to a social space like Common Ground.
 During one conversation, an individual expressed a similarity to the death of his uncle who had died on the matterhorn.
 His body had been cremated on the mountain but his belongings had been given back to the family and there was a poignancy to these items, including tickets to an event that he never managed to attend.

 Dimensions – 26″ x 21″